Leesa Hybrid (Sapira) Mattress Review

 But, they differ greatly in the number of layers and technology used.

-Like the Leesa Hybrid, the Nest Alexander Hybrid offers one comfort level.
+Like the Leesa Hybrid, the Nest Sparrow Hybrid offers one comfort level.
 The Alexander Hybrid is slightly less expensive than Leesa's Hybrid mattress, too, but it differs in feel and uses very different technologies.

 You may also want to take a look at Helix.
 This new budget hybrid mattress is considerably less expensive than the Leesa Hybrid or the Alexander Hybrid.
 In addition – unlike the other two – the Helix can be customized for your particular comfort preferences and sleeping style.
 It sleeps great, too.
 But it's not as good at temperature control and the layering and technology in the Helix isn't at the same level of quality as Leesa or Nest.